top of page

 Regulus 1 missile launching off of the USS Barbero

-The mail-carrying Regulus I launching off of the USS Barbero (Smithsonian)
+The mail-carrying Regulus 1 launches from the deck of the USS Barbero (Smithsonian)

-The premise was tested as far back as the early 1930s using unguided rockets in Austria.
-According to a 1934 issue of Popular Mechanics, the rocket would launch at a 65° angle upwards until its fuel ran out, at which point the letter case, an asbestos-lined container, would float down to its destination below, having traveled only a few miles.
+Using rockets to deliver mail was tested as far back as the early 1930s.
+According to a 1934 issue of Popular Mechanics, rockets in Austria would launch at a 65° angle upwards until its fuel ran out, at which point the letter case, an asbestos-lined container, would float down to its destination below, having traveled only a few miles.
 These flights apparently successfully carried 200 to 300 letters from one small town to another.

-Meanwhile in the northeastern United States, things were not going as well: On February 9, 1936, a catapult-launched rocket-powered airplane attempted to deliver mail from Greenwood Lake, New York, six miles south to Hewitt, New Jersey over a frozen lake.
+Attempts were also being made in the northeastern United States.
+On February 9, 1936, a catapult-launched rocket-powered airplane attempted to deliver mail from Greenwood Lake, New York to Hewitt, New Jersey, six miles south and separated from the former by a frozen lake.
 The vehicle anticlimactically flopped onto the ground as soon as it cleared the catapult.
 According to reports at the time, more than 1,500 people showed up to witness the next launch attempt on February 23.
 The vehicle's name was Gloria and it traveled approximately 984 feet (300 m) before again crashing into the ground.
 Although it was badly damaged, it did, however, cross the state line into New Jersey, marking the first time a rocket had been used to deliver mail in the United States.
 These small attempts showed the world it was possible to deliver mail via rocket.

 Rocket plane Gloria before sending mail